Have you ever wondered if teaching strategies for autism are different from methods instructors use for regular students?

 Does teaching your child complex or multiple-step tasks seem next-to impossible?
 Some children have trouble learning a task that involves a series of steps.

-Check out my page on generalization to discover how to help your child apply her new knowledge to other situations she may encounter.
+Check out this article on generalization to discover how to help your child apply her new knowledge to other situations she may encounter.

 You work hard to teach and train your child to learn a lot of things.
-At some point you'll need to know how much she remembers.
+At some point you'll need to know whether or how much she is making progress.
 This is where testing and quizzes come in.
 But how do you go about testing her?

-Click the heading to this section to learn about several ways you can measure your child's progress.
+Click or touch here to learn about several ways you can measure your child's progress.

 They say that repetition is the mother of learning, and I believe it.
 I know I need a good amount of repetition when I’m learning my Spanish.
 Our children will need LOTS of it as they learn new skills.

 Patience is the key here.
 Expect that they will need lots of repetition.
 If we know this ahead of time, we will be less likely to become impatient.

 Chad Manis is a Language Arts teacher with many years of experience during which he learned about many highly effective teaching techniques.
 Many of his ideas can be great teaching strategies for autism, depending on how high functioning your child is.

 My son isn't extremely high functioning, but there are many ideas I can use regarding organizing my teaching environment.

 His article on Room Organization, like the rest of his website, is absolutely fantastic.
 You may already know that a highly structured environment is essential for our children with autism to learn and function well.